Summer Food and After School Grants

 B. Download the budget template

-C. Email your budget and proof of tax exempt status to firstname.lastname@example.org.
+C. Email your budget and proof of tax exempt status to the contact listed in the application guidence.

 2. Oregon Department of Education Start-Up and Expansion Grants (Summer and/or After School)